aschultzen/master_thesis/README.md

 	sudo service ntp restart

 ### Cable testing
 Test the cable with the CSAC and a scope.
+Pictures?

 ###Complete /etc/ntp.conf for Stratum 2 (Without the CSAC/PPS)